Come to Thailand and study marine ecology and conservation!

 Come to Thailand to study tropical marine ecology and conservation!

+This program is an outstanding investment in your future as an environmental scientist, marine biologist, or in other related fields!
 This 4 weeks summer course focuses on tropical marine ecology, and how human/ecosystem interactions impact wildlife and the marine and near-shore ecology.
 Building on 25 years of experiential studies in Thailand, this course with ISDSI will equip students with an understanding of tropical marine ecology as well as practical research skills.

 The Gulf of Thailand is an outstanding place to examine anthropogenic (human) impact on marine and coastal ecosystems.
 This course will examine in detail three specific issues to better understand larger questions of sustainability, ecology, and the human-nature link.